-The Choice and National Shelter (2017).
-Unsettled: Life in Australia's private rental market. highlighted current issues faced by renters in the private market.
-This included experiencing some form of discrimination when looking for a rental property including for receiving government payments (17%) based on age (14%).
+The Choice Australia, National Shelter and National Association of Tenant Organisations' report "Unsettled: Life in Australia's private rental market" highlights the current issues faced by renters in the private market, including experiencing some form of discrimination when looking for a rental property including for receiving government payments (17%) or based on age (14%)1.

-Key findings 19
+Key findings include:2

-- 83% of renters in Australia have no fixed-term lease or are on a lease less than 12 months long - 62% of people say they feel like they can't ask for changes - 50% of renters report experiencing discrimination when applying for a rental property - 50% of renters worried about being listed on a residential tenancy database - 20% renters experiencing leaking, flooding and issues with mould - 8% of renters are living in a property in need of urgent repairs - National Shelter does not believe support services to tenants could or should be performed by for profit entities. - Service systems like SHASP in Victoria and QSTARS in Qld could form a base for extended support services to tenants in the private market, they already perform some of that function. - Tenancy reform will be critical to support tenants in this market including longer term leases and greater security of tenure
+- 83% of renters in Australia have no fixed-term lease or are on a lease less than 12 months long; - 62% of people say they feel like they can't ask for changes; - 50% of renters report experiencing discrimination when applying for a rental property; - 50% of renters worried about being listed on a residential tenancy database; - 20% renters experiencing leaking, flooding and issues with mould; and - 8% of renters are living in a property in need of urgent repairs. - National Shelter does not believe support services to tenants could or should be performed by for profit entities. - Service systems like Social Housing Advocacy and Support Program in Victoria and Queensland Statewide Tenant Advice and Referral Service could form the basis for extended support services to tenants in the private market as they already perform some of those functions. - Tenancy reform is critical to support tenants in this market including longer term leases and greater security of tenure.